Ali-Nasrolahi/TCP-IP-VOL1/Chapter01/README.md

 **Fate sharing** suggests placing **all the necessary state** to maintain an active communication association (e.g., virtual connection) at the same location with the communicating endpoints.

 ### Error Control and Flow Control

+**Error control** is dealing with some circumstances where data within a network gets **damaged** or **lost**.

+Usually, if a small number of bit errors are of concern, a number of mathematical codes can be used to **detect and repair** the bit errors when data is received or while it is in transit.
+> This task is routinely performed within the **network**.

+When more **severe damage** occurs in a packet network, entire packets are usually resent or **retransmitted**.

+As an alternative to the overhead of reliable, in-order delivery implemented within the network, a different type of service called **best-effort delivery** was adopted by *Frame Relay* and the *Internet Protocol* (IP).

+With **best-effort delivery**, the network *does not* expend much effort to ensure that data is delivered without errors or gaps.

+If best-effort delivery is **successful**, a fast sender can produce information at a rate that exceeds the receiver’s ability to consume it.

+In best-effort **IP** networks, *slowing down* a sender is achieved by **flow control** mechanisms that operate **outside the network** and at higher levels of the communication system.
+> In particular, TCP handles this type of problem.

+---

+## Design and Implementation